 Here are three other healthy ways to adjust your lifestyle to reverse prediabetes:

-(2) Swap refined/processed carbs for their whole grain or complex carb counterparts.
+(2) Swap refined/processed carbs for their whole-grain or complex-carb counterparts.
 For example, if your diet consists of white bread, sugary breakfast cereals, and chips, swap these foods for whole wheat bread, oatmeal, and popcorn instead.
 The reduction in refined grains and increase in whole grains will have a more favorable effect on glucose levels and reduce the risk of developing type 2 diabetes.
 [5]

 Let’s Recap: Prediabetes & The Best Ways to Treat It

-- Sadly, more than 1 in 3 people in the United States have prediabetes and more than 80% don't know they have it.
+- Sadly, more than 1 in 3 people in the United States have prediabetes, and more than 80% don’t know they have it.

-- Prediabetes is categorized as having a blood sugar levels between 100-125 mg/dL or an A1c between 5.7-6.4%
+- Prediabetes is categorized as having a blood sugar level between 100-125 mg/dL or an A1c between 5.7-6.4%

 - Excess fat, especially around the abdominal area, is one of the strongest risk factors for pre- and type 2 diabetes.